NLnetLabs/routinator/source/installation-notes.rst

 ``tmpfs`` file system will be lost.
 This means that Routinator will have to rebuild its cache from scratch.
 This is not a problem, other than it having to download several gigabytes of data, which usually takes about ten minutes to complete.
-During this time the all services will be unavailble.
+During this time all services will be unavailble.

 Note that your routers should be configured to have a secondary relying party instance available at all times.